Indianapolis and Marion County Catholic Charities assistance programs.

-The poor, vulnerable, jobless, and people who are struggling across Indianapolis and Marion County are the usual recipients of support from Catholic Charities.
+The poor, vulnerable, jobless, and people who are struggling across Indianapolis and Marion County are the usual recipients of support from Catholic Charities and its churches.
 Most resources focus on people who are most at risk, regardless of their religion.
 This includes children, seniors, and the disabled.
 Details on the services and assistance programs administered are below.

 Financial assistance, housing, and aid from Marion County Catholic Charities